manucaralmo/GlowCookies/README.md

 </script>
 ```

+## Languages `New`
+Now you can choose between two available languages: English and Spanish.
+In the first parameter of the start() method add `'es'` for Spanish or `'en'` for English.

 ## Tracking options
-And that's it.
-Now there are certain parameters that you can change to customize your banner.
+These are the parameters that you can modify to add your tracking codes or custom scripts.

 | Parameter | Type | Values |
 | ------------- | ------------- | ------------- |